Wonder Recovery is the convergence of addiction recovery, human development, mindfulness, and liking yourself more. 🖤

 Wonder Recovery probably isn’t for you if:

-you can’t attend a majority of the sessions live, then this program isn’t for you.
+you can’t attend a majority of the sessions.
 This coaching program is designed to be interactive with the other participants and with me, your coach.
 Wonder Recovery is about connection to other people, which can only happen live!

 "If we consider it difficult for a healthy society to exist without the foundation of healthy individuals, it becomes imperative to recognize the political value of individual transformation." —Claudio Naranjo